harlig/square-one/README.md

 - [x] Credits page
 - [x] Esc functionality for when in game also should be clickable
 - [x] Intro for turn limit, waypoint, ice tiles, and obstacles
+- [x] should slide on ice once in terminal state
+- [x] Shouldn't hit waypoints once level in terminal state

 ## Level ideas